Burn Pit Exposure

 U.S. District Court Judge Roger W. Titus for the District of Maryland dismissed the burn pit lawsuits consolidated in In re: KBR, Inc. Burn Pit Litigation MDL.

-The U.S. Court of Appeals for the Fourth Circuit vacates the district court’s decision and remands In re KBR Inc. Burn Pit Litigation back to the district court for further proceedings.
+The U.S. Court of Appeals for the Fourth Circuit vacates the district court’s decision and remands the In re: KBR, Inc. Burn Pit Litigation back to the district court for further proceedings.

 The following links may be useful to those interested in learning more about burn pits and the burn pit litigation: